Interpretive Nature Trail

 Stop #8) A “Lovely” White Pine

 What shape do you see on the tree trunk before you?
 That’s right, a heart.
 Return the love and wrap your arms around this giant white pine tree (Pinus strobus).
 The pine trees in this old growth forest remnant are over 200 years old!
 They are some of the oldest trees on White Memorial’s property.
-Incidentally, the heart-shaped swelling you see was formed when the tree’s cells started dividing rapidly in response to a virus, fungus, bacterium, or insect infestation.
+Incidentally, the heart-shaped burl you see was formed when the tree’s cells started dividing rapidly in response to a virus, fungus, bacterium, or insect infestation.